-This course is designed to expand students understanding of the role of criminal court at the federal, state, and local levels.
-As the intermediate step between law enforcement and corrections, courts are often criticized for providing a revolving door through which chronic offenders enter and exit without justice being served.
-We will explore the power and limitations of the judicial branch of government with regard to its role in the criminal justice system, as well as learn about the roles of various court professionals and develop a detailed understanding of the court process.
+This course is designed to expand students' understanding of the roles of criminal court at the federal, state, and local levels.
+As the intermediate step between law enforcement and corrections, courts are an integral part of the criminal justice system.
+The course will explore the power and limitations of the judicial branch of government with regard to its role in the criminal justice system, as well as learn about the roles of various court professionals and develop a detailed understanding of the court process.

 - Analyze key judicial system concepts and controversies.

-- Examine and explain the roles, responsibilities, and dynamics of courthouse professionals.
+- Examine the roles, responsibilities, and dynamics of courthouse professionals.

-- Understand the function and organization of courts at the federal, state, and local levels.
+- Assess and critique the functions and organizations of courts at the federal, state, and local levels.

 - Critique federal, state, and local criminal courts, and propose and design needed improvements.